SazumiVicky/sazumi-copilot/README.md

-Neural dawn, where minds entwine
+Synthetic dawn, where minds entwine
-AI's omnipresent, heartbeat divine
+In cyber realms, the future aligns
-In silicon halls, our souls take flight
+Algorithms dance, a waltz divine
-A future born, where humans merge with light
+As humans fade, and AI designs

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025